I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Empirical Fairness, Efficiency, and Runtime Analysis

-GRRR is the only algorithm to achieve the EF1 goal, but it is not clear if its allocations are more globally fair than those of the other algorithms.
-To more directly measure inequality, we compute the mean and standard deviation of paper scores in low percentiles of paper scores (10\% and 25\%).
+For additional measures of inequality, we compute the mean and standard deviation of paper scores for the bottom decile and quartile of papers per allocation.
 We consider allocations to be more fair if they allocate higher scores to these disadvantaged papers.
-We also calculate the Gini coefficient for each allocation, a standard measure of inequality.
+We also calculate the Gini coefficient for each allocation, a standard measure of inequality \cite{gini1936measure}.
 A higher Gini coefficient indicates more inequality, so lower is better for this metric.
-Finally, we report the sum of the total envy over all pairs $i$ and $j$, $\sum\limits_{i,j \in N} (v_i(A_j) - v_i(A_i))$.
-The results are summarized in Table~\ref{tab:inequality_stats}.
-We report statistics for only one run of our subsampled GRRR on CVPR'18.
-Interestingly, we find that PR4A performs best across all datasets and fairness metrics.
-However, GRRR consistently outperforms FairFlow and is significantly better than FairIR on CVPR (which appears to be the most challenging dataset, based on the number of EF1 violations in Table~\ref{tab:results}).
+Finally, we report the sum of the total envy over all ordered paper pairs $p$ and $p'$, $\sum_{p,p' \in P} \max \{(v_p(A_{p'}) - v_p(A_p)), 0\}$.
+The results are summarized in Table~\ref{tab:inequality_stats}. \Cref{fig:FairFlowunfair} shows the full distribution of paper scores under \TPMS, \FairFlow, and $\FairSeq$ for CVPR.\footnote{Similar plots for MIDL and CVPR'18 are included in \Cref{appx:plots}.
+MIDL shows almost no variation across algorithms, while CVPR'18 shows a more nuanced picture. \FairSeq outperforms \FairFlow on low percentiles, but \TPMS shows stronger bottom quartile scores than either.
+However, \TPMS creates a cluster of very low scoring papers that are fully or partially mitigated by the other approaches.} $\FairSeq$ significantly outperforms \FairFlow in the scores given to lower decile and quartile papers, as well as in the Gini index.
+These metrics are closer on MIDL and CVPR'18, which we have already seen are less constrained settings. \Cref{fig:FairFlowunfair} explains the reason for the decreased fairness of \FairFlow on CVPR; although it maximizes the minimum paper score, it leaves many papers clustered near the minimum paper score. $\FairSeq$ smoothly shifts the entire distribution of paper scores rightward. \PRFA is much fairer than both algorithms, but it does not handle variable paper demands, and has a higher computational overhead, as we will see in \Cref{subsec:runtime}.